 While Stanley would record the initial sessions himself he approached an established producer to help guide the album through to completion.
 Ron Nevison had first made a name for himself with Thin Lizzy on their 1974 release Nightlife but it would be through his partnership with UFO that he would find his greatest success.
 Yet due to his commitment with the band’s latest project Obsession, Nevison would be unavailable to participate and so Stanley decided to produce without any outside influence.
 Among the songs recorded at Electric Lady would be the album’s highlight Tonight You Belong to Me and Move On, the latter co-written by British musician Mikel Japp.

 Although four songs would be completed during his time at Electric Lady, Stanley had only booked the studio with the intention of recording a demo.
 ‘It’s just a hobby of mine to go in the studio and see what happens,’ he told Hit Parader.
 ‘So I cut four things, figuring that when I did the album I would wind up re-cutting them, but I wound up using them.’
 But the sessions would be forced to come to a halt when Kulick’s prior commitments to Meat Loaf would force him to embark on a world tour in support of the recently-released Bat Out of Hell.
+‘After we cut a few of the songs, I realised they just didn’t sound right,’ admitted Stanley.
 By the time Kulick had returned to America, Stanley was in Los Angeles working on their motion picture, KISS Meets the Phantom of the Park.

 The experience of shooting on location at the Magic Mountain theme park in Valencia was both gruelling and humiliating for the band, having soon realised that their feature film debut would be nothing short of disastrous.
 After having concluded the shoot on 19 May with a live performance that would serve as the film’s climax, each member immediately turned their attention to what was to become their solo album.
 The prospect of four albums being released on the same day was a financial risk and one that made the label executives somewhat apprehensive.
 ‘I said, ‘We’re putting four albums out at once and I want each of them to turn Platinum.
 We’re going to ship four million albums in one day,” claimed Aucoin on the demands he made to Casablanca.
 ‘Everybody just wiped their brow and told me that nobody would buy them.
 But it worked because the energy and excitement was there, plus KISS Meets the Phantom of the Park came out at the same time.’